StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Methodology

-The historical flare information module focuses on the time-series characteristics of stellar flares.
-As shown in Figure \ref{fig7}(a), this module systematically collates the distribution of time points of historical flare events, providing the model with critical ``historical behavior" reference.
+\textbf{Historical Flare Information Module} The historical flare information module focuses on the local temporal features of individual stellar flare events.
+This module systematically collates the distribution of time points of historical flare events, providing the model with critical ``historical behavior'' reference.
 These time-series features not only reflect the periodic patterns of flare activity but also reveal the potential dynamic changes in stellar magnetic activity.